Updated July 12, 2023

 - Expenses are influenced by pricing strategy or other managerial activities of the company.
 Thus, the study of these expenses gives a fair idea about the flexibility and competitiveness of the company.

-- Operation expense means the cost incurred by the company to generate revenue for the company.
-It helps management to plan or reduce its day-to-day expenses so that the company does not get trapped in a financial ditch.
+- Operation expense means the cost incurred by the company to generate revenue.
+It helps management plan or reduces day-to-day expenses so the company is not trapped in a financial ditch.

-- The income (total profit of the company associated with its operations) of the company can be computed by using expenses.
+- The income (total profit of the company associated with its operations) can compute using expenses.
 The formula for the determination of operating income is as follows:

 Operating Income = Revenue from Sales Operation- Operating Expenses

-- The Expense ratio can be computed by using operating expenses.
+- The Expense ratio can compute by using operating expenses.
 Most companies compute the operating expense ratio to track their efficiency.
-The expense ratio is computed as follows:
+The expense ratio calculates as follows:

 Operating Expense Ratio = Cost from Operating Business/Revenue from The Operation

 Thus, there are two types of expenses incurred by the company.
-One is Capital Expenses and the other is Expenses.
-Capital expenses include expenses related to investments by the company or costs related to the acquisition of tangible (computers, furniture, buildings, etc.) and intangible (patent, copyrights, etc.) assets.
-Operating expenses mean expenses incurred by the company in its day-to-day business.
-Expenses are shown in the income statement of the company and used in the computation of the profitability of the company.
-Management tries to reduce its operating expenses, the results of which, the earnings or profitability of the company are increased.
+One is Capital Expenses, and the other is Expenses.
+Capital expenses include expenses related to investments by the company or costs related to the acquisition of tangible (computers, furniture, buildings, etc.) and intangible (patents, copyrights, etc.) assets.
+It means expenses incurred by the company in its day-to-day business.
+Expenses are shown in the company’s income statement and used in the computation of the company’s profitability.
+Management tries to reduce its operating expenses, the results of which the earnings or profitability of the company increased.
 It helps the company to manage and plan its current expenses.

 This is a guide to Operating Expenses.
-Here we also discuss the definition and what is included in operating expenses? along with importance and advantage.
-You may also have a look at the following articles to learn more –
+Here we also discuss the definition and what is included in operating expenses.
+Along with importance and advantage.
+You may have a look at the following articles to learn more –